DISCOWER/discower_launch/README.md

 # discower_launch: SITL launch files for Single and Multi-agent experiments

-This repository contains launch files indicating how a single and multiple ATMOS space platform SITL simulation can be started.
+This repository contains launch files for running Single and Multi-agent ATMOS platform SITL simulations.

 ## Dependencies